Cameronsplaze/AWS-ContainerManager/README.md

 ### Deploying the App (Manually)

-There's two commands: one for the 'base' stacks, and the 'leaf' stacks.
+There's two commands: one for the 'base' stack, and the 'leaf_stack_group'.
 You should only have to deploy the 'base' once.
 Multiple leaf's can/***should*** use the *same* base to save costs.
-Deploy the base stack first, but you shouldn't have to again unless you change something in it.
+Deploy the base stack first, but you shouldn't have to again unless you change something in it (Or you upgrade releases).

 First setup your Environment Variables used for deploying, and just delete any sections you're not using: